NikolaiT/IP-Address-API/README.md

 ## API Response Format

-The API output format is explaind by walking through an example.
+The API output format is explained by walking through an example.
 Most of the returned information is self-explanatory.

 This is how a typical API response looks like.
 The IP `107.174.138.172` was queried with the API call [https://api.incolumitas.com/?q=107.174.138.172](https://api.incolumitas.com/?q=107.174.138.172):